cgiff9/automata/dfa/README.txt

 the intelligent user of the need to read scripts before running them? ;P

+There is one more script which could be used by "tm.sh" called "genbits.sh" which creates strings with a potentially limited number of ones and a potentially massive number of zeroes.
+I'll let you figure out which states files such script may be useful for. ;)

 You are always free to write your own scripts to automate the creation of input strings and/or run the machine multiple times.